 Hydration and Cycling: A Lesson I’ll Never Forget

-Fast forward to 2020.
-On my ride across Texas, I had to travel a 60-mile stretch from Riviera to Raymondville—hot, remote, and with almost no services.
-But this time, I was ready.
+On my 2020 ride across Texas, I faced a 60-mile stretch from Riviera to Raymondville—hot, remote, and with no services.
+This time, I carried:

 • 3 bottles in my jersey pockets

-Even without ice, I stayed hydrated.
-I poured hot water over my head when needed—still effective at cooling off.
-The experience in 2004 made me cautious, and that caution paid off.
+Even without ice, I stayed hydrated, pouring water over my head when needed.
+Experience had made me cautious—and that caution paid off.

 Why Hydration is So Important